terascope/elasticsearch-assets/docs/operations/id_reader.md

 # id_reader #
-The id_readr reads data from an Elasticsearch index using an algorithm that partitions the data using regex queries.
+The id_reader reads data from an Elasticsearch index using an algorithm that partitions the data using regex queries.
 Although regex queries are a bit more taxing on the cluster, its a more reliable way of dividing up data.

-The behaviour of this reader changes with the version of elasticsearch being searched.
+The behavior of this reader changes with the version of elasticsearch being searched.

-For this reader to function correctly the [connection config](https://terascope.github.io/teraslice/docs/configuration/overview#terafoundation-connectors) must have an appropriatly set `apiVersion` for the elasticsearch connection.
-The behaviour changes according to the apiVersion
+For this reader to function correctly the [connection config](https://terascope.github.io/teraslice/docs/configuration/overview#terafoundation-connectors) must have an appropriately set `apiVersion` for the elasticsearch connection.
+The behavior changes according to the apiVersion

 when searching against elasticsearch <= v5, it will query directly against the _uid (the elasticsearch _id of the record) so parameter `field` is NOT needed.
 However the `type` of the record must be set

 when searching against elasticsearch >= 6,  parameter `field` IS needed.
 This field needs to have a string value of high uniqueness, like an id of some sort.

-Currently the id_reader will makes keys for base64url (elasticsearch native id generator) and hexidecimal.
-However at this point the hexidecimal only works if the keys are lowercase, future updates will fix this.
+Currently the id_reader will makes keys for base64url (elasticsearch native id generator) and hexadecimal.
+However at this point the hexadecimal only works if the keys are lowercase, future updates will fix this.

 this is a [recoverable](https://terascope.github.io/teraslice/docs/management-apis/endpoints-json#post-v1jobsjobid_recover) reader, meaning that this job can be stopped, and then pick back up where it left off.